-There is a great need for further research on the effects of climate change on marine mammals, especially on the critically endangered Baltic proper harbour porpoise and the Baltic ringed seal, given the multiple threats and cumulative impacts on these populations.
-Seal and porpoise foraging distribution and the relation of seals to haul-out sites is not well known.
-The requirement of sea ice for the successful breeding of ringed seals has not been sufficiently assessed.
-Land breeding of grey seals is not monitored regularly in most Baltic states.
-The effects of interspecific competition on distributions are not known.
-Range contraction can be conceptualised as having three stages (Bates et al., 2014), i.e. performance decline, population decrease, and local extinction, all of which should be studied.
-For example, studies on performance decline, such as physiological conditions that reduce reproductive potential (Helle, 1980; Jüssi et al., 2008; Kauhala et al., 2017, 2019) are important (Bates et al., 2014).
-Breeding success of Baltic Sea ringed seals in normal winters is poorly known, as the lairs in pack ice snowdrifts are rarely found.
-Likewise, observations of the effects of poor ice conditions on the breeding success of ringed seals in mild winters are very limited, but the lack of protection from breeding lairs against harsh weather and predators is assumed to be highly negative.
+3694 Seal and porpoise foraging distribution and the relation of seals to haul-out sites is not well known.
+The 3695 requirement of sea ice for successful breeding of ringed seals has not been sufficiently assessed.
+Land-breeding of 3696 grey seals is not monitored regularly in most Baltic countries.
+The effects of interspecific competition on 3697 distributions are not known.
+Range contraction can be conceptualized as three stages (Bates et al., 2014): 3698 performance decline, population decrease and local extinction, all of which should be studied.
+For example, studies on performance decline, such as physiological conditions that reduce reproductive potential (Helle, 1980; Jüssi et 3699 3700 al., 2008; Kauhala et al., 2017; Kauhala et al., 2019) are important (Bates et al., 2014).
+Breeding success of Baltic 3701 Sea ringed seals in normal winters is poorly known, as the lairs in pack ice snowdrifts are rarely found.
+Likewise, 3702 observations of the effects of poor ice-conditions on breeding success of ringed seals in mild winters are very 3703 limited, but the lack of protection against harsh weather and predators is assumed to be highly negative.

-6.23.3 Waterbirds
+3704 6.23.3 Waterbirds

-The complex interaction between many primary parameters affected by climate change makes it hard to identify which environmental changes are actually causing changes in waterbird populations.
-It is currently not known in detail how shifts in distribution and timing of migration match the availability and quality of food, and thus, the importance of potential temporal mismatches between food availability and requirements is unknown.
-In addition, changes in waterbird distribution are likely to alter inter- and intraspecific competition.
-Resolving these issues requires investigation of effects at other levels of the food web (e.g. loss of bivalves from areas of reduced salinity, species, and size-class composition of fish communities) and their consequences for waterbirds.
-So far, knowledge of climate change effects on waterbirds in the Baltic Sea are mostly restricted to ducks (including diving and dabbling ducks), with much less known for other quantitatively important components of the waterbird community, i.e. divers, grebes, waders, gulls, and auks.
-Interactions between fish and piscivorous waterbirds in particular need more attention.
-Responses to climate change are likely to vary between waterbird species and groups.
-There is still little information on which species are mostly affected (negatively or positively) by changes in climatic conditions, and the uncertainty is, therefore, large in terms of how species in future waterbird assemblages will interact and the consequences for the functioning of the Baltic Sea.
-To gain a better understanding on how single species (or groups with similar ecology that are often closely related) will respond to climate change is critical for projecting effects of climate change on waterbirds around the Baltic Sea.
+3705 The complex interaction between many primary parameters affected by climate change makes it hard to identify 3706 which environmental changes are actually causing changes in waterbird populations.
+It is currently not known in 3707 detail how shifts in distribution and timing of migration match the availability and quality of food, and thus the 3708 importance of potential temporal mismatches between food availability and requirements is unknown.
+In addition, 3709 changes in waterbird distribution are likely to alter inter- and intraspecific competition.
+Resolving these issues 3710 requires investigation of effects at other levels of the food web (e.g. loss of bivalves from areas of reduced salinity, 3711 species and size-class composition of fish communities) and their consequences for waterbirds.
+So far, knowledge 3712 of climate change effects on waterbirds in the Baltic Sea are mostly restricted to ducks (including diving and 3713 dabbling ducks), with much less known for other quantitatively important components of the waterbird 3714 community, i.e. divers, grebes, waders, gulls and auks.
+Interactions between fish and piscivorous waterbirds in 3715 particular need more attention.
+Responses to climate change are likely to vary between waterbird species and 3716 groups.
+There is still little information on which species are most affected (negatively or positively) by changes in 3717 climatic conditions and the uncertainty is therefore large on how species in future waterbird assemblages will 3718 interact and the consequences for the functioning of the Baltic Sea.
+To gain a better understanding on how single 3719 species (or groups with similar ecology, often closely-related) will respond to climate change is critical for projecting effects of climate change on waterbirds around the Baltic Sea.
+3720

-6.23.4 Marine food webs
+3721 6.23.4 Marine food webs

-Some changes observed in marine food webs have been partly attributed to warming, brightening, and sea ice decline on long timescales.
-Other drivers, such as eutrophication or fisheries, may, however, predominate, and many records are too short to allow the attribution of the observed changes to climate change.
-Although effects of warming, OA, and dissolved organic matter on some ecosystem functions have been identified in mesocosm experiments, changing food web interactions are still impossible to project.
-It is, however, important to include the marine biosphere in management strategies for tackling the complex interactive aspects of climate-change-related effects on the marine ecosystem and human adaptations to them (Andersson et al., 2015; Stenseth et al., 2020).
+Some changes observed in marine food webs have been partly by attributed to warming, brightening and sea ice 3722 3723 decline on long time-scales.
+Other drivers, such as eutrophication or fisheries, may however predominate and many 3724 records are too short to allow attributing the observed changes to climate change.
+Although effects of warming, 3725 ocean acidification and dissolved organic matter on some ecosystem functions have been identified in mesocosm 3726 experiments, changing food web interactions are still impossible to project.
+It is, however, important to include 3727 the marine biosphere in management-strategies for tackling the complex interactive aspects of climate changerelated effects on the marine ecosystem and human adaptations to them (Andersson et al., 2015; Stenseth et al., 3728 3729 2020).